JoeanAmier/TikTokDownloader/README_EN.md

 * 🟢 After testing, the source code published on [Releases](https://github.com/JoeanAmier/TikTokDownloader/releases/latest) has been verified and all functions are normal.
-* 🟡 For the development plans and progress of TikTokDownloader, please visit [Projects](https://github.com/users/JoeanAmier/projects/2).
+* 🟡 For the development plans and progress of DouK-Downloader, please visit [Projects](https://github.com/users/JoeanAmier/projects/2).
 * 🔴 Note that the latest source code (Beta version) may have some unstable bugs.
 * 🔴 If you find any program bugs during use, please inform the author promptly for repairs.